-One of the study's shortcomings is the limited number of well-controlled diabetics.
+The limited size of the well-controlled diabetics is one of the study's shortcomings.
 This may reflect the general status of the DM population in the country where uncontrolled DM is predominant.

 In conclusion, the most important potential modifiable determinants affecting DM's control status were dyslipidemia, high FBS, physical inactivity, and poor medication adherence.
-Enhancing the education of the patients and their healthcare providers on these factors is crucial to improving the patients' control status.
+Enhancement of education of the patients and their healthcare providers on these factors is crucial to improve the patients' control status.

-Author contributions:

-Study conception & design: (Zahraa A. Zaboon & Faris H. Lami).
-Literature search: (Zahraa A. Zaboon).
+Author contributions: Study conception & design: (Zahraa A. Zaboon & Faris H. Lami).
+Literature search: (Zahraa A. Zaboon ).
 Data acquisition: (Zahraa A. Zaboon).
 Data analysis & interpretation: (Zahraa A. Zaboon & Faris H. Lami) Manuscript preparation: (Zahraa A. Zaboon).
 Manuscript editing & review: (Faris H. Lami, Eman Ali).